REG 05.50.04 - SHRA Employee Performance Appraisal Program

 7.6.
 Disagreement with Appraisal Ratings

-SPA employees have the right to formally dispute annual performance ratings.
-Disputes must be filed with the Division of Human Resources within 15 workdays of receipt of the written appraisal and will be handled in accordance with the SPA Performance Pay Dispute Resolution procedure.
+SHRA employees have the right to formally dispute annual performance ratings.
+Disputes must be filed with the Division of Human Resources within 15 workdays of receipt of the written appraisal and will be handled in accordance with the SHRA Performance Pay Dispute Resolution procedure.